aglatz/mineral-deposit-segmentation-pipeline/README.md

 The pipeline was originally developed at the Brain Imaging Research Centre [5] as part of a PhD project supported by SINAPSE/Spirit [6] on Red Hat Enterprise Linux 5 [7] and Matlab 2011b [8].

 Requirements:
-- Recent Linux distribution that with Bash [9] and Perl [10] and utilities such as make, rsync and common command line utilities.
+- Recent Linux distribution (e.g. Neurodebian [9]) with Bash [10] and Perl [11] and common utilities, such as make and rsync.
-- FMRIB FSL library [11]
+- FMRIB FSL library [12]
-- N4 intensity inhomogeneity correction tool [12] e.g. from Slicer3 [13]
+- N4 intensity inhomogeneity correction tool [13] e.g. from Slicer3 [14]
-- Tools for NIfTI and ANALYZE image in MATLAB [14]
+- Tools for writing and reading NIfTI and ANALYZE image in MATLAB [15]
-- LIBRA: a Matlab library for robust analysis [15]
+- LIBRA: a Matlab library for robust analysis [16]

 References:
 [1] http://www.biomedical-image-analysis.co.uk/images/stories/glatz-posters1-32.pdf